offsoc/Infrastructure/.gitlab/issue_templates/new-account.md

 https://account.gnome.org

 You will then be able to manage your account including adding SSH keys which will then be automatically syncronized against GitLab.
-Please also remember your GNOME Account allows you to login to all the hosted services including Discourse, Events website, Pastebin, Nextcloud, Gitlab etc.
+Please also remember your GNOME Account allows you to login against all the hosted services including Discourse, Events website, Pastebin, Nextcloud, Gitlab etc.

 Note: We require RSA (4096 preferred).
 Use `ssh-keygen -t rsa -b 4096`.
 Please make sure your key matches all